Transforming the World

 The gender equality agenda is one of the top priorities at MATH+.
 In order to keep a constant focus on this agenda, following the model set by Berlin Mathematical School (BMS) since 2006, the MATH+ Mentoring, Gender, and Diversity Committee meets each semester.
 Working with the Gender Equality Officers of the three mathematics institutes, this Committee coordinates the MATH+ equality goals and achievements with the equal opportunity plans of the institutes (“Frauenförderpläne”).
 The committee is headed by the Special Coordinator for Equal Opportunity and Diversity, assisted by the MATH+ Gender and Diversity Manager, a dedicated office position at the MATH+ Central Office, who will bring her energy and expertise to MATH+.

-MATH+ will actively pursues the mission to be an environment that can “make a difference” as a place and a community that fosters careers, embraces diversity, and initiates and supports strong (and possibly unusual) moves towards equal opportunity.
+MATH+ will actively pursue the mission to be an environment that can “make a difference” as a place and a community that fosters careers, embraces diversity, and initiates and supports strong (and possibly unusual) moves towards equal opportunity.
 There is detailed gender monitoring across all parts of MATH+, from hiring processes to the distribution of travel funds, as part of the quality control measures.

 Attracting Top Female Mathematicians